Rohitjoshi9023/PHP-Awesome-Collection/htaccess.md

 RewriteCond %{REQUEST_METHOD} ^(TRACE|TRACK|OPTIONS|HEAD) RewriteRule .* - [F]`
 Learn more about Controlling Request Methods.

-Process files based on request method ^
+# Process files based on request method
-# process files according to server request method
-`Script PUT /cgi-bin/upload.cgi
+**process files according to server request method** `Script PUT /cgi-bin/upload.cgi
 Script GET /cgi-bin/download.cgi`
 Execute various file types through a cgi script ^

 For those special occasions where certain file types need to be processed with some specific cgi script, let em know who sent ya:
 # execute all png files via png-script.cgi
 `Action image/png /cgi-bin/png-script.cgi`
 Security ^
 Prevent Access to .htaccess ^

 Add the following code block to your .htaccess file to add an extra layer of security.
 Any attempts to access the .htaccess file will result in a 403 “Forbidden” response.
 Learn more.
 # secure .htaccess file
 `<Files .htaccess>
 	Order allow,deny